The Ayn Rand Center for Individual Rights is a division of the Ayn Rand Institute (ARI).

 Harry Binswanger, Ph.D. in philosophy, teaches for the Objectivist Academic Center.
 He was an associate of Ayn Rand and is editor of The Ayn Rand Lexicon and the revised edition of Ayn Rand’s Introduction to Objectivist Epistemology.
 He is the author of The Biological Basis of Teleological Concepts and the founding editor/publisher of The Objectivist Forum.

 Peter LePort, M.D., is a surgeon in private practice.
 Active in the fight against government control of health care, he is a co-founder and board member of Americans for Free Choice in Medicine.
-He owns and runs LePort Schools, a group of private primary and elementary schools, which enroll more than 500 students in Orange County, California.
+He owns and runs LePort Schools, a group of private primary and elementary schools, which enroll more than 500 students in Southern California.